infinum/wordpress-handbook/Development environment/Docker.md

 `docker-compose up -d`

-This will build docker container and image with the specified settings from the `.yml` file in the detached state.
+This will build a Docker container and image with the specified settings from the `.yml` file in the detached state.

 For more information about setting up and using Docker with WordPress, click [here](https://docs.docker.com/samples/wordpress/).